hortonworks/cloudbreak/docs/gcp.md

 #GCP deployment

-You already have a cloudbreak-deployer on the machine now we have to start cloudbreak.
+You already have a cloudbreak-deployer on the machine now we have to start Cloudbreak.

 ```
 mkdir -p cloudbreak-deployer